Accelerated Zeroth-Order and First-Order Momentum Methods from Mini to Minimax Optimization: Introduction

 \section{Introduction}

 In the paper, we consider solving the following stochastic mini-optimization problem:

-where $f(x)$ is a differentiable and possibly non-convex function, and $\mathcal{X}\subseteq \mathbb{R}^d$ is a convex closed set, and $\xi$ is a random variable that following an unknown distribution $\mathcal{D}$.
-In machine learning, the expectation loss minimization is generally expressed as the problem \eqref{eq:1}.
-Stochastic gradient descent (SGD) is the standard algorithm for solving the problem \eqref{eq:1}.
-However, it suffers from large variance resulting in a high gradient complexity of $O(\epsilon^{-4})$ \citep{ghadimi2013stochastic} for finding an $\epsilon$-stationary point, \emph{i.e.}, $\mathbb{E}\|\nabla f(x)\|\leq \epsilon$.
+where $f(x): \mathcal{X} \rightarrow \mathbb{R}$ is a differentiable and possibly nonconvex function, and $\mathcal{X}\subseteq \mathbb{R}^d$ is a convex closed set, and $\xi$ is a random variable following an unknown distribution $\mathcal{D}$.
+In machine learning, the expected loss minimization is generally expressed as the problem \eqref{eq:1}.
+Stochastic Gradient Descent (SGD) is a standard algorithm for solving the problem \eqref{eq:1}.
+However, it suffers from large variances resulting in a high gradient complexity of $O(\epsilon^{-4})$ \citep{ghadimi2013stochastic} for finding an $\epsilon$-stationary point, \emph{i.e.}, $\mathbb{E}\|\nabla f(x)\|\leq \epsilon$.
 Thus, many variance-reduced algorithms \citep{allen2016variance,reddi2016stochastic,zhou2018stochastic,fang2018spider,wang2019spiderboost} have been developed to improve the gradient complexity of the SGD.
-Specifically, \cite{allen2016variance,reddi2016stochastic} proposed the non-convex SVRG algorithm, which reaches an improved gradient complexity of $O(\epsilon^{-10/3})$.
-Further, \cite{zhou2018stochastic,fang2018spider,wang2019spiderboost} proposed the SNVRG, SPIDER, and SpiderBoost algorithms respectively, which obtain a near-optimal gradient complexity of $O(\epsilon^{-3})$.
-More recently, the momentum-based variance reduced methods \citep{cutkosky2019momentum,tran2019hybrid} were recently proposed with the best known complexity of $\tilde{O}(\epsilon^{-3})$.
-At the same time, \cite{arjevani2019lower} established a lower bound of complexity $O(\epsilon^{-3})$ for some variance reduction algorithms.
+Specifically, \cite{allen2016variance,reddi2016stochastic} proposed the nonconvex version of SVRG algorithm \citep{johnson2013accelerating}, which reaches an improved gradient complexity of $O(\epsilon^{-10/3})$.
+Subseqently, the SNVRG/SPIDER methods \citep{zhou2018stochastic,fang2018spider,wang2019spiderboost} have been proposed to obtain a near-optimal gradient complexity of $O(\epsilon^{-3})$.
+More recently, the momentum-based variance reduced methods \citep{cutkosky2019momentum,tran2019hybrid} achieved the best known complexity of $\tilde{O}(\epsilon^{-3})$.
+At the same time, \cite{arjevani2019lower} established a lower bound of complexity $O(\epsilon^{-3})$ for variance reduced algorithms.